immunant/c2rust/README.md

 c2rust transpile path/to/compile_commands.json
 ```

-To generate a `Cargo.toml` template for a Rust library, add the `-e` option:
+To generate a `Cargo.toml` template for a Rust library, add the `--emit-build-files` option:

 ```sh
 c2rust transpile --emit-build-files path/to/compile_commands.json